New Yorkers For Children: Projects

-The Youth Advisory Board is in charge of promoting social change in regards to changing how the social system supports foster children once they are too old for foster care.
-Their social policy efforts fight mainly for affordable housing, post secondary opportunities, and funding for college.
+Programs and projects of the organization include a "Back to School Package Program" aimed at supplying people from the foster system with supplies necessary for completion of a bachelor's degree; the Nicholas Scopetta Scholarship Program providing financial, emotional, and academic support to students; the Charles Evans Emergency Educational Fund for people leaving the foster care system and to support them to be able to complete their education; the Spirit Award, given to a student from the foster care system who is succeeding in college as well as demonstrating leadership, commitment to the community and determination; "Wrap to Rap", a holiday event where board members, friends of the NYFC, and teens of the community join to wrap Christmas presents, the gifts going to children in foster care; and the Youth Advisory Board (YAB), which promotes social change in how the social system supports foster children once they are too old for foster care.

 Funding

 New Yorkers For Children makes most of its revenues from foundation and business organizations contributions.
 In 2016 alone the organization made $3.2 million in foundation and business organizations contributions.
 NYFC's special events bring in the second largest amount of revenue.
-From 2012 to 2016 NYFC's events brought in on average $2.1 million.
+From 2012 to 2016, NYFC's events brought in an average of $2.1 million.
 Each event honours a few of the children receiving aid from the foundation and supplies them with proper clothing attire for the night.
-The events are also each sponsored by a big brand or corporation, for example Chloé and by Circa in 2010.
+The events are also each sponsored by a big brand or corporation, for example, Chloé and by Circa in 2010.
 In 2015 the Spring Dinner Dance was presented by Saks Fifth Avenue, the Fool's Fete of 2012 was sponsored by CD Greene.
-Each of these big named sponsors bring in different crowds of people to the events and increases and diversifies the organizations base of donors.
+Each of these big-name sponsors brings in different crowds of people to the events and increases and diversifies the organizations base of donors.